-Laura Amy Rocks A “Rare” Look That Showcases Her Curvaceous Backside
+Laura Amy Rocks A "Rare" Look That Showcases Her Curvaceous Backside

-Laura Amy delighted her 887,000 Instagram followers on Friday, January 15, with a stunning outfit which she deemed in the caption as rather unusual for her general proclivities.
-The Australian model wore a tiny, backless mini dress that featured an array of bright colors, which is a departure from the less-vivid attire she often wears.
+Laura Amy delighted her 887,000 Instagram followers on Friday, January 15, with a stunning outfit that she deemed in the caption as rather unusual for her general proclivities.
+The Australian model wore a tiny, backless mini dress that featured an array of bright colors, which is a departure from the less vivid attire she often wears.

 Laura credited the clothing brand Fashion Nova for the dress, which clung enticingly to her voluptuous figure.
 It featured wide, ruched detailing on either side that accentuated the tight fit.
-The panels of gathered fabric were embellished at the bottom with long strings tied in bows that grazed outsides of her bare, thick thighs.
+The panels of gathered fabric were embellished at the bottom with long strings tied in bows that grazed the outsides of her thick thighs.

 The back of the dress was completely bare across her shoulders and all the way down to her waist, with the exception of a pair of matching strings attached to the shoulder seams that fastened together at the nape of her neck.
 This attractive decoration also presumably kept the front of her garment properly situated, which may have otherwise been shifted by the weight of the long sleeves.